-Any director or officer who has any questions about this Code should consult with the Chief Executive Officer, the Chief Financial Officer, or legal counsel as appropriate in the circumstances.
-If an employee has any questions about this Code, the employee should ask his or her supervisor how to handle the situation.
+Any director or officer who has any questions about this Code should consult with the Chief Executive Officer, the Chief Financial Officer, or the General Counsel as appropriate in the circumstances.
+If an employee has any questions about this Code, the employee should consult with his or her manager, supervisor, or Human Resources as appropriate in the situation.

 This Code is intended to deter wrongdoing and to promote the following:

-Directors, officers, and employees who have access to confidential information relating to the Company are not permitted to use or share that information for stock trading purposes or for any other purpose except the conduct of the Company's business.
+Directors, officers, and employees who have access to confidential information relating to the Company are not permitted to use or share that information for stock trading purposes (including the purchase or sale of AOBC stock) or for any other purpose except the conduct of the Company's business.
 All non-public information about the Company should be considered confidential information.
 To use non-public information for personal financial benefit or to “tip” others who might make an investment decision on the basis of this information is not only unethical and against Company policy but is also illegal.
-Directors, officers, and employees also should comply with insider trading standards and procedures adopted by the Company.
-If a question arises, the director, officer, or employee should consult with the Company’s Chief Financial Officer.
+Directors, officers, and employees also should comply with insider trading standards and procedures adopted by AOBC.
+If a question arises, the director, officer, or employee should consult with AOBC Chief Financial Officer, or General Counsel.

 The Company seeks to compete in a fair and honest manner.
 The Company seeks competitive advantages through superior performance rather than through unethical or illegal business practices.
 Stealing proprietary information, possessing trade secret information that was obtained without the owner’s consent, or inducing such disclosures by past or present employees of other companies is prohibited.
 Each director, officer, and employee should endeavor to respect the rights of and deal fairly with the Company’s customers, suppliers, service providers, competitors, and employees.
 No director, officer, or employee should take unfair advantage of anyone relating to the Company’s business or operations through manipulation, concealment, or abuse of privileged information, misrepresentation of material facts, or any unfair dealing practice.